FMCorz/AclManager/README.md

         return $this->Auth->loggedIn();
     }

-3. Download AclManager to the app/Plugin directory
+3. Download AclManager to the `app/Plugin` directory

-4. Configure the plugin, see AclManager/Config/bootstrap.php
+4. Configure the plugin, see `AclManager/Config/bootstrap.php`

-   * AclManager.aros : write in there your requester models aliases the order is important
+AclManager.aros : write in there your requester models aliases (the order is important)

-5. Enable the plugin in app/Config/bootstrap.php
+5. Enable the plugin in `app/Config/bootstrap.php`

     CakePlugin::load('AclManager', array('bootstrap' => true));

-6. Access the plugin at /acl_manager/acl
+6. Access the plugin at `/acl_manager/acl`

    * Update your AROs and ACOs
    * Set up your permissions (do not forget to enable your own public actions !)

-7. Disable the authorizer Controller or uncomment 'return false' in AppController::isAuthorized()
+7. Disable the authorizer Controller or uncomment `return false` in `AppController::isAuthorized()`

 8. You're done!